 Finally, when it comes to value for money, SEMrush is the clear winner here.

-With the same pricing ($99), it offers fantastic SEO tools, plus PPC, social media, and market research functionality to cover all your website-related needs.
+With the base plan at $119/month, SEMrush offers fantastic SEO tools, plus PPC, social media, and market research functionality to cover all your website-related needs.
 Basically, anything you may need for your SEO and digital marketing.

 So, to sum up, based on everything we have discussed above, if we had to choose one tool, we would probably go for SEMrush.